FAFSA and Non-FAFSA Filing

 Federal Direct Unsubsidized Stafford Loan

-Borrowers my apply for up to $44, 944 per academic year to a cumulative total of $224,000.
+Borrowers my apply for up to $44,944 per academic year to a cumulative total of $224,000.
 Interest will accumulate while in school and is the responsibility of the student.
 Minimum payments can be made as low as $50 per month.
 Principal and interest may be deferred until after graduation, but interest will accrue and be capitalized at repayment.
-The interest rate for loans made between July 1, 2018 and June 30, 2019 is 6.6% with 1.066% loan fee, subject to change annually on October 1.
+The interest rate for loans made between July 1, 2025 and June 30, 2026 is 7.94% with a 1.057% loan fee, subject to change annually on October 1.

 Federal Direct Graduate Plus Loan

 Graduate PLUS loans are federally sponsored loans for students attending graduate school allowing students to borrow up to the full cost of education, less other financial aid received including Federal Direct Loans.
 Borrowers are responsible for all interest that accrues on the Graduate PLUS loan; unpaid interest will be added to the loan principal, therefore the borrower will pay interest on the combined amount.
-For borrowers who are certified by their school to be attending at least half time will be placed into in-school deferment, which will not require payment while the borrower is in school.
-The interest rate for loans made between July 1, 2018 and June 30, 2019 is 7.6% and there is a 4.264% origination fee charged by the federal government, subject to change annually on October 1.
+For borrowers who are certified by their school to be attending at least half-time, they will be placed into in-school deferment, which will not require payment while the borrower is in school.
+The interest rate for loans made between July 1, 2025, and June 30, 2026, is 8.94%, and there is a 4.228% origination fee charged by the federal government, subject to change annually on October 1.

-*Borrower must be a U.S. citizen or permanent resided.
+*Borrower must be a U.S. citizen or a permanent resident.
 A credit check is required.

 Non-FAFSA Filing Programs